Can Diabetes Lead to Cognitive Impairment?

 Yes!
 People with such a lifelong disease are more likely to develop a cognitive issue, compared to others.
 Similarly, older people with such conditions have higher chances of forgetness.

-People with such health conditions need to follow a relatively complex treatment routine, stated by the primary care physicians in Homer Glen.
+People with such health conditions need to follow a relatively complex treatment routine, as stated by the primary care physicians in Homer Glen.
 If anything affects their ability to remember, then proper treatment is necessary.
 Cognitive problems grow with age.
 People with high blood sugar have more chances to have the same problem than others.

 Q: Who is most at risk of such a condition?